Brandon Morrow

 Brandon John Morrow (born July 26, 1984) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Seattle Mariners, Toronto Blue Jays, San Diego Padres, Los Angeles Dodgers, and Chicago Cubs.

+Born in Santa Rosa, California, Morrow attended Rancho Cotate High School in nearby Rohnert Park.
+He was drafted by the Anaheim Angels in 2003, but didn't sign and instead went to the University of California Berkeley.

+During his MLB career, Morrow pitched for five teams across twelve years, finishing his career with a 51-43 win–loss record and an ERA of 3.69.

 Amateur career

 High school

 Morrow attended Rancho Cotate High School in Rohnert Park, California.
 As a senior, he was 9–2 with a 0.61 ERA and had 84 strikeouts in 63 innings.
 He earned first-team all-league, first-team All-Redwood Empire, first-team All-North Coast Section and second-team all-state honors, and competed for the California All-Stars at the 2002 Sunbelt Classic in McAlester, Oklahoma.

-He was selected by the Anaheim Angels in the 40th round, 1200th overall, in the 2003 Major League Baseball Draft.
+He was selected by the Anaheim Angels in the 40th round, 1200th overall, in the 2003 Major League Baseball draft.
 However, he did not sign with the Angels and decided to attend college at UC Berkeley.
 He majored in American studies.